 How to make an appointment

-We have introduced a two-step process to streamline bookings and help save time at the drive-through testing site.
+Please follow the two-step process to streamline bookings and save time at the drive-through testing site.

 - Step 1 – Complete the COVID-19 Testing Registration Form at testtracker.covid19.dhhs.vic.gov.au/citizen-prefil